 What does a degree involve?

 At UWA, we have five undergraduate degrees that usually last three years.
-The Bachelor of Philosophy (Honours) last four years.
+The Bachelor of Philosophy (Honours) lasts for four years.

 Once students have an idea of the kind of degree they’d like to do, encourage them to think about choosing a major – the subject area on which their studies will be focused.
 UWA offers more than 65 majors, from Accounting to Zoology and plenty in between.

 Studying at UWA doesn’t need to be limited to one area, however.
 It’s possible (but not compulsory) to choose a second major and to add optional units.
 This means UWA degrees are flexible and wide-ranging, and can be tailored to address individual career goals and personal interests.
 Students can easily try out several areas of study in their first year before choosing a major.